 AsalaamuAlaikum wa Rahmatullah,

-We at Croydon ICT believe it is our religious and moral responsibility to issue the following statement in order to guide our community and make clear the correct Islamic perspective in respect to the misguided and evil events that took place in Manchester.
+We at Croydon ICT believe it is our religious and moral responsibility to issue the following statement in order to guide our community and make clear the correct Islamic perspective in respect to the misguided and evil events that took place in London yesterday afternoon.

-Croydon ICT stands firm in our refutation of any acts of extremism, whether perpetrated by individuals claiming to be Muslim or otherwise, and as such, strongly condemn the horrific and violent criminal act carried out in Manchester.
+Croydon ICT stands firm in our refutation of any acts of extremism, whether perpetrated by individuals claiming to be Muslim or otherwise, and as such, strongly condemn the horrific and violent criminal act carried out in our capital.

 We hope and make dua’a (supplication) that the actions of a tiny minority will not undermine the cohesion in our communities.